Buying at Auction

 Sold

 Once the gavel is brought down you are legally obliged to pay for the property purchased and refusal to pay can result in legal action.
-A 10% deposit must be paid immediately by cheque, bankers draft or debit card.
-Please note that cash will not be accepted.
-The remaining monies must then be paid within 28 days of the auction.
+A 10% deposit plus the buyers fee must be paid immediately The remaining monies must then be paid within 28 days of the auction.

 Want to talk to someone?